WEMSA OD2A PROJECT

 T-NAI is Telecommunicator Naloxone Administration Instruction training for telecommunicators/ dispatchers across the entire state of Wisconsin.
 For PSAP centers that don't already have a naloxone administration protocol to rely on, they will learn from this training and protocol information to employ within their center.

-CORE 2: EMS Opioid Drug Usage Disorder Resource Guide
+CORE 2: EMS Opioid Drug Usage Disorder Resource Guides

 Our team is focused on creating effective and changeable EMS Resource Guides to help bridge the gap of resourceful information for Opioid overdose calls of both non-transported and transported calls.